Load Testing Best Practices

 Automating the Update of Your Load Test Scenarios

-Updating load testing scripts often represents >50% of the teams’ effort.
+Updating load testing scripts can often represent >50% of the teams’ effort.
 As the application evolves, it is often necessary to re-write the test scenarios completely.
 Here’s how to accelerate, or even automate, this maintenance activity nearly in-full:

 - Load test tool applied to detect code modifications; change part of the test